 Next, focus on one of the sides where the paper isn’t yet secure, and fold the excess paper like you would on a present – the bottom piece up so it lays flush with the box, then one side across diagonally, then the other.
 Secure with a bit of tape, fold the raw edge over the edge of the flap and staple as before:

-Push the remaining 2 flaps inside the box and tape up any small tears:
+Repeat on the remaining side, then push the remaining 2 flaps inside the box and tape up any small tears:

 Et viola, you have a box ready to be filled with lovely hamper items!

 I’ve gathered some items together that would make a great Grown Up Bath Time Treats Hamper – bottle of wine, book, chocolates, smelly candle, bath salts, luxury face mask and body butter.